jdh11235/fasterclick/README.md

 a simpler alternative to fastclick

 1. **[Download Here](https://github.com/jdh11235/fasterclick/releases)**
-2. Load this script before any scripts that use Fastclick:
+2. Load this script before any scripts that use Fasterclick:
 ```html
 <script src="fasterclick.js">
 ```